ymohl-cl/go_sdl2_actionbuilder/README.md

 * libsdl2-{ttf, gfx, image, mixer, net}-dev

 ### `Binaries result`

-To more details on how change the default configuration check [inputs section](#inputs)
+For more details on how change the default configuration check [inputs section](#inputs)

-You need provide a Makefile with the specific rule: 'ci-build' which make as you want and will be call just before the artifact save step.
+You need to provide a Makefile with the specific rule: 'ci-build', which makes as you want and will be called just before the artifact saving step.

-The logic wants that 'ci-build' run the go build on your project.
+The logic wants that 'ci-build' runs the go build on your project.
 The following cases works:

 ``` bash
 # windows